B3njamin2/Ecommerce/README.md

 9. **Access the Admin Interface (if applicable):**
    If your project uses the Django admin interface, you can access it by navigating to `http://127.0.0.1:8000/admin/` and logging in with the superuser credentials.

-Remember that these are general steps and might need to be adapted based on the specific structure of the repository or any project-specific configurations.
-Also, make sure you have Python 3.8 installed on your system before you start, as well as any additional system dependencies that your project might require.